-(2) Deferred compensation plans are compensation plans are compensation plans directed by the Company and structured as a Rabbi Trust for certain executives and non-employee directors.
+(1) Cash equivalents included money market funds and commercial paper with a maturity of three months or less from the date of purchase.
+(2) Deferred compensation plans are compensation plans directed by the Company and structured as a Rabbi Trust for certain executives and non-employee directors.
 The investment assets of the Rabbi Trust are valued using quoted market prices multiplied by the number of shares held in each trust account.
-The related deferred compensation liability represents the fair value of the investment assets.
+The related deferred compensation liability represents the fair value of the investment assets